alonsta/alonsta/README.md

   - overcomplicating simple concepts to fill the void.

 ### 🌱 Currently Learning
-- discrete math and java in uni.
+- Calculus and Algorithms + Data Structures in uni.
-- 5 points math and physics 12th grade materials(israel).
 - how to make readable code(i could never).
-- some more things ig....
+- some more things....

 ### 📌 Goals
 - have as much fun as possible while contributing to society.